-If an employee's entitlement to vacation hours on 31 December 1999 (including number of age-related hours) under the old schemes exceeds the provisions of article 5.1, paragraphs 1 and 2, this entitlement shall be frozen, until an entitlement to more vacation leave has been created under the scheme that came into force on 1 January 2000^8 and that can be found in the current article 5.1, paragraphs 1 and 2.
+If an employee's entitlement to vacation hours on 31 December 1999 (including number of age-related hours) under the old schemes exceeds the provisions of article 5.1, paragraphs 1 and 2, this entitlement shall be frozen, until an entitlement to more vacation leave has been created under the scheme that came into force on 1 January 20008 and that can be found in the current article 5.1, paragraphs 1 and 2.
+The extra vacation hours will be continued unto 1 January 2021 for the employee who pursuant to this article is entitled to these extra vacation hours.
+As of 1 January 2021 these rights expire.